ashish-bb-16/Flutter-iOS-Demo/README.md

 1) Navigate to the flutter module(bb_flutter) from terminal and run the below command:
    `flutter pub get`

-2) Open this project in Xcode.
+2) Open .xcworkspace(Because we would be using cocoapods) project in Xcode.
 Open the Podfile and change the flutter path from:
    ```
    flutter_application_path = '../../Flutter/FlutterTest/bb_flutter'
    ```